Tuck Pathfinders The Tuck Pathfinders program helps first-year Dartmouth undergraduate students think creatively and confidently about their future.

 • Have deep conversations with successful Dartmouth and Tuck alumni who share their career paths, insights, and advice

-Pathfinders will also introduce you to the many resources available at the Dartmouth Center for Professional Development (CPD), from career coaching to free headshots.
+Pathfinders will also introduce you to the many resources available at the Dartmouth Center for Career Design (DCCD), from career coaching to free headshots.

 PROGRAM OVERVIEW